 Instructions

 - In the bowl of a stand mixer (alternatively you can mix and knead the dough by hand), whisk together the warm milk, sugar, and yeast.
 Let stand 5 minutes.
 The mixture should start to foam and/or bubble.
-If nothing happens after 10 minutes, start over with new yeast.
+If nothing happens after 10 minutes, start over with new yeast.1 cup milk, 2 tablespoons granulated sugar, 2 ยผ teaspoons instant yeast

 - Add the egg, flour, salt and 4 tablespoons butter to the bowl.
 Mix using the paddle attachment until combined.
-The mixture should be only slightly sticky when you touch it with your finger; if it is very sticky, mix in more flour, 1 tablespoon at a time, until the dough is only slightly sticky.
+The dough should be only slightly sticky when you touch it with your finger; if it is very sticky, mix in more flour, 1 tablespoon at a time, until the dough is only slightly sticky.1 large egg, 3 ยฝ cups (420g) all-purpose flour, 1 ยผ teaspoons salt, 4 tablespoons unsalted butter

 - Switch to the dough hook and knead the dough on low speed for 8 minutes.
 Then transfer the dough to a lightly oiled bowl and cover with a clean kitchen towel.
 Let it rise for about 1 hour, until doubled in size.